 (g) If an unpoppeted vapor recovery adaptor is used pursuant to Part (e)(1)(A) of this Rule, the unpoppeted vapor recovery adaptor shall be replaced with a poppeted vapor recovery adaptor when the tank is replaced or is removed and upgraded.

 (h) Where vapor lines from the storage tanks are manifolded, poppeted vapor recovery adapters shall be used.
-No more than one tank is to be loaded at a time if the manifold vapor lines are size 2 1/2 inches and smaller.
+Only one tank shall be loaded at a time if the manifold vapor lines are 2 1/2 inches and smaller.
 If the manifold vapor lines are 3 inches and larger, then two tanks at a time may be loaded.

 (i) Vent lines on tanks with Stage I controls shall have pressure release valves or restrictors.